leonlogli/multi-docker-container/README.md

-# Docker "Docker networks" Example
+# Docker "Docker multiple containers" Example

 Docker example that shows how to setup and run docker multi containers.